katya-zossi/tmm-sensors/README.md

 * scipy 1.5.2
 * matplotlib 3.3.4

-Work in progress to make a tmm-sensors into a PyPI package.
+Work in progress to make tmm-sensors into a PyPI package.